idsquid/mapquill/README.md

 Contributions are welcome!

-This is my first piece of OSS (perhaps obviously).
-I'm impatient to see what it can do in the wild, but the code is so far untested, rough, yet functional.
-My list list of todo's includes all kinds of Sassy stuff, and a few known bugs, but I am holding off until someone else can tell me "this is essential", or "that can wait".
-Any help is appreciated Maybe you?

 I've added my list of todo's to Github's [issue tracker][issues].
 Please feel free to submit your own, or if you'd be willing to tackle one let me know :).
-For broader disscussion or suggestions, let's connect through [the message board][invite].
+For broader disscussion or suggestions re: the code itself, let's connect through [the message board][invite].
+This is my first piece of OSS (perhaps obviously), so if there's a better way to do *any* of this let me know.
 Thank you!

 ## Concerns